 Use your copy of the Student Handout to help you analyze and explore the map.
 This activity is supported by news articles and video stories embedded into the map.
 Once you have completed all of the inquiries on the Student Handout, reflect on these final questions:

-Your teacher may ask you to record your answers on the VGA Student Handout as an exit ticket, or if working remotely, using a collaborative document such as a Google Doc, Padlet, or Jamboard with sticky notes.
+Your teacher may ask you to record your answers on the VGA Student Handout as an exit ticket, or if working remotely, using a collaborative document such as a Google Doc or Google Slides.

 Citations: